Upcoming Graduation Ceremonies

 How do I register for the upcoming Graduation Ceremonies?

 Melbourne: 7.30pm on Friday 24 March 2017 at St Patrick’s Cathedral.
 Once the Academic Board has confirmed eligibility of students to graduate at this ceremony, eligible students will be invited by email to register online to attend the ceremony through Reed Graduation Services.
-Students will have two weeks to register to attend, beginning mid-February 2017.
+Students will have until 17 February 2017 to register to attend the ceremony.
 The invitation email will include an identification number for registration, and the dates when online registration will be open.
 Online registration includes options for hire or purchase of regalia (academic dress), booking photography sessions and other related services.
 You will be able to change or update details of your registration through the online portal.

 Adelaide: 7.30pm on Friday 1 December 2017 at Immanuel College Chapel, Novar Gardens.
 Once the Academic Board has confirmed eligibility of students to graduate at this ceremony, eligible students will be invited by email to register online to attend the ceremony through Reed Graduation Services.
 Students will have one week to register to attend, beginning mid-November 2016.
 The invitation email will include an identification number for registration, and the dates when online registration will be open.
 Online registration includes options for hire or purchase of regalia (academic dress), booking photography sessions and other related services.
 You will be able to change or update details of your registration through the online portal.

 Yes.
 The total number of guests you may invite varies from ceremony to ceremony and depends on the size of the venue and the number of students accepted for graduation.
 When you register online you will be asked to confirm the number of guests you are bringing.
 If tickets for guests are required, this will be advised through the online registration service.
 Guests are admitted free of charge in all cases.